zoff-kollektiv/cifar/data/people/26-sofiene-ben-ali.md

 startOfSanctions: 04.02.2011
 ---
-The son of Moncef Ben Ali and a nephew of former president Zine El Abidine Ben Ali was a managing director, residing at 11 rue de France in Paris.
+The son of Moncef Ben Ali and a nephew of former president Zine El Abidine Ben Ali.
 He died on 23rd February 2018 due to a protracted illness contracted during his detention after January 2011.
 [Source](http://www.webdo.tn/2018/02/23/deces-de-sofiene-ben-ali-neveu-de-lancien-president-gendre-de-hedi-jilani/)